cenggel/cordova-loader/README.md

 Cordova Asset Compiler & Loader
 ================

 This package takes a cordova project directory and compiles the assets into minified platform specific javascript files in the meteor public directory (public/cordova/{platform}.js).
-When the client loads it lazy loads the platform specific bundle.
+When the client loads it automatically lazy loads the platform specific file.
 Cordova is used just as the cordova docs describe and there is no need for any wrappers.

 ![demo](http://cl.ly/image/1o1G0g2o0735/Image%202014-06-30%20at%2012.25.15%20AM.png)